-- Incomplete or failing task analysis within organisations
+- Incomplete or failing task analysis within organizations

-- The employee's ability to specialise and grow in one profession
+- The employee's ability to specialize and grow in one profession

-- Loss in productivity as workers are attempting to do several tasks at once
+- The loss of productivity as workers are attempting to do several tasks at once

 - Changing job functions creating higher demand from workers

-If the concept could be applied correctly multitasking can be an asset to your organisation.
-The positive side it brings to your organisation has numerous advantages such as:
+If the concept could be applied correctly multitasking can be an asset to your organization.
+The positive side it brings to your organization has numerous advantages such as:

 - Increased productivity due to focus on specific tasks